Teaching & Research Collection:

 Materials borrowed from the browsing collection can be returned to drop-boxes located in the East and West Tower of the Wells Library, at Media Services, or at one of drop-boxes located near the library.
 To avoid late fees, we strongly encourage that items not be returned to campus branch libraries.

 Faculty and Instructors: may place a library-owned, or personal copy (PC) media item on Reserve.
-Items on Reserve circulate for 4 hours, and must be viewed within Media Services.
-Do not desensitize the item.
-However, a faculty member or instructor may request to check out the Reserve item up to seven days for class use.
-Be sure to adjust the calendar in WorkFlows as to avoid the $25 overdue Reserve fine.
+Library-owned reserve items circulate for 4 hours, and must be viewed within Media Services.
+Personal copy reserve items circulate at the discretion of the instructor.
+Do not desensitize reserve items for in-house use.
+Faculty and instructors may also request to check out a Reserve item for up to 3 days for class use.
+Media Services staff should adjust the calendar in WorkFlows as to avoid the $25 overdue Reserve fine.

 Students: cannot place materials on Reserve if they are not teaching a course.